AlexanderLutsenko/nobuco/README.md

         return x
 ```

-Of course, it's possible to translate the dynamic module into a tensorflow layer
+Of course, it's possible to translate the dynamic module into a Tensorflow layer
 (don't forget to decorate it with `@tf.function` for autograph to kick in).
-But what if it contains inner modules, do you replicate them in tensorflow all by hand?
+But what if it contains inner modules, do you replicate them in Tensorflow all by hand?
 Not unless you want to!
 Just convert them separately and use the resulting graphs inside the parent layer.